-This study shows, using a range of chimeras and point mutations, that both the amino and carboxyl terminus juxtatransmembrane regions are important for the regulation of hP2X7 receptor channel gating, contributing to both the novel facilitatory as well as the pore dilation phenotypes.
-Combining changes in the amino and carboxyl termini rescued the time
+The present study has shown using a range of chimeras and point mutations that both the amino and carboxyl termini juxta-transmembrane regions are important for regulation of hP2X7 receptor channel gating; contributing to both the novel facilitatory as well as the pore dilation phenotypes.
+Combining changes in the amino and carboxyl termini rescued the time-course and large pore formation suggesting that these regions interact to regulate the P2X7 receptor.